Årset, Vartdal

-Årset in Vartdal is a farming area in Ørsta municipality in Møre og Romsdal in Norway.
-It is situated in Årsetdalen, about 3 km up the Storelva river from Vartdal.
+Årset is a small farming village in Ørsta Municipality in Møre og Romsdal in Norway.
+It is situated along the Storelva river in the Årsetdalen valley, about 3 km inland from the village of Vartdal.

+History

 It was first mentioned in 1520 in the tax records.
 In 1606, there were four farms, a number which remained largely unchanged for centuries.
 There is a lot of uncultivated land and pasture on the sunny side, which was used in earlier times for hayfields.

-Årset had seats on Årsetstøylen in Årsetdalen, 4–5 km from the township and at Årsetgjerdet on the opposite side of the Storelva river which is crossed by a bridge at Årsethølen (Årset pool).
+The owners of the Årset farm also had land on Årsetstøylen in Årsetdalen about 4–5 km from the main village and at Årsetgjerdet on the opposite side of the Storelva river which is crossed by a bridge at Årsethølen (Årset pool).